tsmith512/tsmithcreative/content/blog/2022-12-25-paperframe/index.md

   } else {
     return image, nil
   }
-  // 👀 LIKE THIS ONE ^^ "If ERROR is NOT undefined --> OTHERWISE --> good place.
+  // 👀 LIKE THIS ^^ "If ERROR is NOT undefined --> OTHERWISE --> this is the good place.
-  // I'm sorry, but WHAT?!
+  // That doesn't feel very logically laid out, but I may be missing a best practice.
 }
 ```